 - Digital Media/New Media/Internet

 People have developed different ways of communication depending upon their local language and culture.
 Traditional media is one of the oldest types of mass media or tools of mass communication, to transfer traditions and culture over generations.
 The tools of communication have been developed from beliefs, customs, rituals, and practices of society.
-Traditional media imparts indigenous ways of communication for ages.
-Further, this type of mass media varied as per each culture and society as every culture has its mediums to communicate to its mass audience.
+Traditional media has imparted indigenous ways of communication for ages.
+Further, this type of mass media varies per each culture and society as every culture has its mediums to communicate to its mass audience.
 Thus, the traditional media can be folk songs, dances, folktales and folklore as well as paintings, sculptures, stupas, statues and fairs, festivals, rural or community radio and announcement mediums like nagada, etc.

 Forms of Traditional Media